biomancer/ansible-role-letsencrypt-webroot/README.md

 $ ansible-galaxy install biomancer.letsencrypt_webroot
 ```

-There must exist acme-challenge location for all specified domains (`letsencrypt_domains` var) in nginx config :
+There must be specified acme-challenge location in nginx config for all domains from `letsencrypt_domains` var:
 ```
 location /.well-known/acme-challenge {
   allow all;